-This method of grocery buying also prevents you from overspending.
+This method of grocery buying can also prevent you from overspending.
 If you can make your meal plan and grocery list, and only order what appears on your list, you can avoid buying items your family does not need.

-This ensures you stay within budget, while still buying healthy ingredients to make your weekly meals.
+This can help you stay within budget, while still buying healthy ingredients to make your weekly meals.

 In most cases, you can still use free food coupons when ordering grocery delivery.
 By ordering only what you need online or through a mobile app, you can allow your SNAP benefits to stretch throughout the month.